 In the US, there are huge differences comparing with education systems in the UK or Poland.
 Especially when it comes to defying the focus of professional skill development and actually learning things by heart.

 At Harvard, teachers are trying to prepare you for something you want to do after school.
 They focus less on what should be done for a particular course, counting on personal interests and development of a student.
 You can work closely with your professors, and if you need any extra consultation there’s never a problem.
 I approached my supervisor many times with questions technically not related to my course but my internship, and she was more than happy to help.

 However, it doesn’t mean that the rules don’t apply.
 If you’re not in the class on time, you usually can’t get in.
 If you miss a certain amount of classes on a student visa you can get suspended – not just school, but also your visa.

 Benefits of Studying at Harvard University

 I don’t think I need to list the benefits of graduating from a top Ivy League school.
-A degree from Harvard can definitely benefit your curriculum, BUT it doesn’t guarantee your success.
+A degree from Harvard can definitely benefit your curriculum, BUT it does NOT guarantee your success.

 In my opinion, the most beneficial thing one can gain from studying at Harvard University are connections.
 You can meet a lot of intelligent and influential people from all over the world that can open many doors to your future career.